Skip to main content

 • CompetitorMap — the rivals to beat, each gap tied to a real complaint someone posted.

-• BuildSpec — a feature list where every feature maps to a real need; anything that can’t be tied to a quote is dropped.
+• BuildSpec — a feature list where every feature maps to a real need (anything that can’t be tied to a quote is dropped), plus the surface to build on (web, mobile, CLI… — chosen with a one-line rationale, or pinned) and the Screens you need, each mapped to real features.

 So whatever you generate, the chain runs from a real comment all the way to the line on your landing page — see why you can trust the output.